Interior of a traditional Corsican grocery shop filled with local delicacies in Corte

 That’s the reason we opted for and recommend a road trip around Corsica.
 It gave us so much freedom, and driving in Corsica is super easy.
 The roads are in good condition, but winding.
 This makes the average speed around 30km/h.

+Refueling was as easy as in France and Europe, but was a bit more expensive.
+A full tank costs us around 67€.
 Not to mention that parking was easy.
 Especially with a small car and off-season.
 In the summer, it can be a bit trickier.

 We rented a car for 13 days in Corsica.
-We used rentalcars.com and booked it a few days in advance.
-We rented the cheapest car we could find but in the end got a brand new Audi A1 automatic.
+We rented the cheapest car we could find, but in the end, we got a brand-new Audi A1 automatic.
 What luck!
+Altogether, the rental car costs 283€, so 21.8€ per day (even cheaper than renting a car in Morocco).

-If we add the fuel, the parking, the cleaning, and so on, the cost to travel in Corsica, when it comes to transportation costs us in total of 470€, which means around 36€/day (which is a bit more than Morocco).
+If we add the fuel, parking, cleaning, and so on, the cost of traveling in Corsica comes to 470€, which is around 36€/day (a bit more than in Morocco).
+If you add the insurance, you should budget €40–€60 per day.

 Cost of food in Corsica